camunda/camunda-docs/docs/components/modeler/forms/form-element-library/forms-element-library-checkbox-group.md

 ### Configurable properties

-- **Field label**: Label displayed on top of the checkbox group component.
+- **Field label**: Label displayed on top of the checkbox group.
 Can either be an [expression](../../feel/language-guide/feel-expressions-introduction.md), plain text, or [templating syntax](../configuration/forms-config-templating-syntax.md).
 - **Field description**: Description provided below the checkbox group.
 Can either be an [expression](../../feel/language-guide/feel-expressions-introduction.md), plain text, or [templating syntax](../configuration/forms-config-templating-syntax.md).
 - **Key**: Binds the field to a form variable, refer to [data binding docs](../configuration/forms-config-data-binding.md).
 - **Options source**: Checkbox group components can be configured with an options source defining the individual choices your user can make, refer to [options source docs](../configuration/forms-config-options.md).